 Story and photos by Jason Frye

 My adopted home state of North Carolina is a food lover’s fantasy land.
+The following list includes our choice for the 8 best restaurants in Wilmington, NC.
 There’s more outstanding barbecue than you can shake a rib at.
 Everywhere along the coast the fish shacks, oyster bars and sushi restaurants make the most of what’s caught on the line and in the net.
 Forests and fields deliver surprises to chefs from the mountains to the sea.
 And the beer scene—we can’t even go there right now, but do yourself a favor and come thirsty.
 Most of all, come hungry.
 Come to Wilmington hungry.
 This city in the southeastern corner of the state has a food scene that’s got its fair share of names and accolades, from James Beard Award nominees and winners to a AAA Four Diamond restaurant to faces you might recognize from Bravo’s Top Chef and a raft of up and comers.
 Break out the bib, put on your loosest pants, and get ready to feast.
 These are the eight must-eat restaurants in Wilmington (right now).

 The AAA Four Diamond Manna is bold, quirky and bound to impress with every course from cocktails to appetizers, entrees to dessert.
 Step inside this downtown restaurant and belly up to the bar before dinner to pick your poison from a list of cocktails that are big on flavor and booze.
 The bartenders switch up the menu frequently, but in every season you’ll find house-made syrups and infusions, inventive bitters, and touches of North Carolina in just about every glass.
 Like rum?
 Try Blackbeard’s Chest…hair, made with Kill Devil Hills Rum (from the Outer Banks), scotch whiskey, Fernet Branca, lime, orange, oregat and Angostura bitters.
 Rather go with gin?
 The White Blossom Special blends Sutler’s gin (a floral gin from Winston-Salem), poblano and pineapple gomme (a simple syrup with body), Cocchi Americano, lemon and white blossom bitters and has what you’re looking for.
 Add to that a deep selection of top-shelf and hard-to-find bourbons, ryes and other spirits and you’ve got yourself an excuse to show up for dinner at least an hour early.